rnandan273/raghusol/README.md

 ## Options

-Yes : to provide a json data
+Yes : to run the program
-No : to use a sample json input
+No : to abort

 ## Examples

-Do you choose to provide the feed data (Yes/No)
+Do you choose to investigate the feed data
-If Yes : Provide json data
+If Yes : Run the program reading the standard data.txt file

-If No : Allow the system to process sample json
+If No : Thanks and have a great day

 ### Bugs